 Though Tesla’s Elon Musk beat his deadline to install a giant battery to make up power shortfalls in SA, electricity still can be quite expensive – the most expensive in the country.
 In July 2017, bills were raised by an average of 20%.
 Many of the pains of living SA is power shortages and spikes when demand peaks during summertime.
 But by looking at your plan and switching retailers, you could save a significant amount of money.

-Why SA is different to other states
+Why SA is different from other states

 In South Australia, a single distributor that both owns and maintains the lines provides electricity.
 The distributor is called SA Power Networks.
 SA Power Networks is a privately owned distributor of the lines and power generation.
 The SA government is looking to attract a new renewables-focused distributor to introduce competition in power as part of the SA Energy Plan.
 This is a few years off, however.